 Do not abuse fast food, including fries and drinks with artificial sweeteners.
-The food you eat every day has a huge impact on the functioning of the body.
+The food you eat every day has a huge impact on the functioning of the body and lungs.
 Be especially careful with sweet carbonated drinks, because they have the ability to adversely affect the nervous system and impair digestion.
 Thus, carbonated beverages only exacerbate the damage caused to the body by tobacco products.

 Choose foods high in tryptophan